 “If Christ is the apex of redemptive history, then history must be known, understood, and celebrated for his glory.”

 If you were to ask me, well, will there be regrets?
 Hmm.
-You know for years I have tried to put together two texts that I think gives an answer to this.
-One is Philippians 3:13 where it says, “straining forward to what lies ahead.”
+You know for years I have tried to put together two texts that I think give an answer to this.
+One is Philippians 3:13, where it says, “straining forward to what lies ahead.”
 You are supposed to forget what lies behind.

-The other is Ephesians 2:12 that says, “Remember that you were at that time separated from Christ.”
+The other is Ephesians 2:12, which says, “Remember that you were at that time separated from Christ.”
 You have a command to forget and a command to remember.
 How do you put those together?
 I put them together like this.
-Every regret and every memory will be done away with that cannot serve your greater joy, cannot serve your greater love for Jesus, and you greater valuing of grace.
+Every regret and every memory will be done away with that cannot serve your greater joy, cannot serve your greater love for Jesus, and your greater valuing of grace.